webriq/graphenes/cms/INSTALL.md

 ### Add modules

-You can add modules to your Gridguyz instance by simply runnig
+You can add modules to your Graphenes instance by simply runnig

 ```sh
 $ php composer.phar require